 United Methodist Task Force on Developmental Disabilities

-For more information about the United Methodist Task Force on Developmental Disabilities and disability concerns in general, contact the General Board of Global Ministries/UMCOR Disability Concerns website.
+For more information about the United Methodist Task Force on Developmental Disabilities and disability concerns in general, contact the General Board of Global Ministries' resources on Disability for Annual Conferences.

 From the "United Methodist Book of Discipline"